cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-### vertexshapes and vertexshapesizes
+### `vertexshapes` and `vertexshapesizes`

-For the shape of the graphic placed at a vertex, you can use these two keyword arguments.
+To determine the shape of the graphic placed at a vertex, you can use these two keyword arguments.

 Options for `vertexshapes` are `:circle` and `:square`.
 With just two in a vector, they will be used alternately.